gryzril/rabbit-hole/README.md

+# rabbit-hole
-# rabbit-hole Use Python Library Beautiful Soup to parse webpages.
-Uses Google Search Engine to generate a wordmap based on an inputted string.
+Uses Google Search Engine and Beautiful Soup to generate a wordmap based on an inputted string.